Arianna Huffington Shares Daughter Christina's Wedding Photos: 'Celebrating the Amazing Love'

 Never miss a story — sign up for PEOPLE's free weekly newsletter to get the biggest news of the week delivered to your inbox every Friday.

-Christina wore a lace sundress paired with gold sandals and Needham opted for a blue suit over a white button-down without a tie.
+Christina wore a lace sundress paired with gold sandals and Needham opted for a blue suit over a striped button-down.

 The photos show the couple flashing wide smiles at a romantic beach venue.